sdaza/survey-methods/readme.md

     ### Readings

-    - Chapter 4: *Making sense of the social world, methods of investigation (conceptualization and measurement)*
+    - SM Chapter 7: *Questions and answers in surveys*

     ### Short presentationsMea